4Subsea/waveresponse-python/docs/user_guide/standardized_spectra.rst

 Ochi-Hubble
 -----------
-The *Ochi-Hubble* spectrum allows you to set up a double-peaked spectrum that represents sea states which includes both a remotely generated swell component (with lower frequency energy) and a locally generated wind component (with higher frequency energy).
+The *Ochi-Hubble* spectrum allows you to set up a double-peaked spectrum that represents sea states which includes both a remotely generated swell component (with low frequency energy) and a locally generated wind component (with high frequency energy).
 The Ochi-Hubble spectrum is described by six parameters (three for each wave component), and is given by:

 .. math::